Thailand for Foodies: Where to Eat in the Land of Smiles

 - Jay Fai is an inspiration.
 This is one of only two street food stalls in the world to hold a Michelin star, and it's all because of the passion of one remarkable woman, Bangkok's queen of street food: Supinya Junsuta.
 Now in her mid-70s, her world-renowned food has seen tourists come from near and far to taste her food.
 Perhaps the most epic crab omelet you could imagine.
 Jay Fai is costly compared to regular Thai food.
 So be prepared to pay more, particularly her world-famous crab omelet at 1200 Thai Baht.
 Find Jay Fai at 327 Maha Chai Rd, Samran Rat, Phra Nakhon, Bangkok 10200.

 - Phed Mark - Mark Wiens may be the most famous foodie on YouTube; he's been everywhere and eaten everything!
 Mark opened his own restaurant, Phed Mark, serving only Pad Kra Pao.
-Either served with beef or pork and a range of spice levels.
+It is either served with beef or pork and various spice levels.
 Prices are slightly higher than your typical local restaurant, but the food is good, and being in Phed Mark makes for a good Instagram photo.
 Find Phed Mark at 300 Sukhumvit Rd, Phra Khanong, Khlong Toei, Bangkok 10110

 Phuket Restaurants for Foodies